kylejneubauer18/kylejneubauer18.github.io/projects/renewableEnergy.md

 Being on the Machine Learning team definetly helped me understand more about algorithms and machine learning in how machine learning is treated as a neural network just like a neural network of people.
 I also learned to code in yet another programming languages such as Sony Neural Network and Arduino.
 I also learned how to link two completly different programs to work cohesively with one another.

+If you would like to learn more of even join our team our website can be found [here](http://manoa.hawaii.edu/me/redlab/).